liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-outline.md

 ### Phase 5: Gradient Processing In Inversion

-Purpose: measure whether `GradProcessor` CPU/SciPy work is visible in full FWI iteration time and promote `TorchGradProcessor` only where numerically safe.
+Purpose: revisit `GradProcessor` only if full FWI profiling shows it is visible.
+The first acoustic bottleneck probe shows gradient post-processing is not the dominant cost for the measured case.

 Candidate targets: